Invoke-Command Powershell Usage Examples + Remote execution

 }

-*** The first argument always will be “$args[0]” (Arguments are sent as array).
+The first argument always will be “$args[0]” (Arguments are an array).
 Second will be “$args[1]”, third will be “$args[2]”, etc.

 $Computer = "KitchenComputer001"